How to Write the Dartmouth Supplemental Essays 2024–2025

 These outlines are just examples, not suggestions or prescriptions.
 Before writing this essay, consider writing your own outline so that you can be sure you incorporate all of the important elements into your essay.

 This essay prompt asks you who you are, but more than that, it asks you to describe what makes you unique.
-If “everyone else is taken,” authenticity is all the more important.
-Honesty and integrity are crucial aspects of the college application process; this essay particularly relies on authenticity and standing out from the crowd by means of your authenticity.
+If “everyone else is taken,” then authenticity is all the more important.
+Honesty and integrity are crucial aspects of the college application process.
+This essay particularly relies on authenticity, and standing out from the crowd requires authenticity.

-Like your “Why Dartmouth?” essay, you want this response to be applicable only to you.
-If someone who knows you read this essay without anyone telling them who wrote it, they should be able to identify the author confidently.
+Like your “Why Dartmouth?” essay, this response should apply only to you.
+If someone who knows you reads your response without anyone telling them who wrote it, they should be able to confidently identify you as the author.

-Introducing yourself is a notoriously difficult task despite sounding quite simple.
+Introducing yourself is a notoriously difficult task, despite sounding quite simple.
 Consider the biographical details that make you who you are.
 Also, consider your response to the classic “Tell me about yourself” interview question.
-Then, try to identify a thread that links some or most of your identifying characteristics together.
-To the best of your ability, highlight that thread in your essay response.
+Then, try to identify the threads that link some or most of your identifying characteristics together.
+To the best of your ability, highlight those threads in your essay response.

 What Do You Do?

-Here’s a brief breakdown of why you should pick each prompt:
+Here’s a brief breakdown of each prompt and why you should choose it over the others:

 1. Option A is the broadest and should be chosen if you feel like you have a good sense of a cohesive answer already that doesn’t quite fit with the other prompts.

-3. Option C is likely best suited for students who have powerful imaginations that drive their academic, personal, or extracurricular explorations.
+3. Option C is likely best suited for students who let their powerful imaginations drive their academic explorations.

-4. Option D might be the prompt for you if you possess a specific, unique nerdy interest that might not otherwise be reflected in your application.
+5. Option E might be the prompt for you if you possess a specific, unique nerdy interest that is not otherwise clearly reflected in your application.

-5. Option E is a strong choice for students whose identities, experience of diversity, or challenging backgrounds have shaped their life experiences.
+6. Option F is a strong choice for students whose identities, experiences with diversity, or challenging backgrounds have shaped their perspectives and life experiences.

-6. Option F, last but not least, is the stand-out choice for students whose identities and actions in the actions in the present are most heavily influenced by their goals and intentions for the future.
+7. Option G, last but not least, is the stand-out choice for students whose identities and actions in the actions in the present are most heavily influenced by their goals and intentions for the future.

 This essay prompt gives you a broad canvas to paint upon—which means you especially need to make sure your composition is cohesive!
 When writing your response to this prompt, you might want to start by focusing on a specific 2-4 activities, topics, ideas, etc. that excite you.
 If possible, draw a thread between the different items you list.